 Your Chapter 13 has been filed, you’ve started making payments, and the 341 Meeting of Creditors is complete.
 At this point, it’s time to have your Chapter 13 Plan “Confirmed” by the Court, but what exactly does that mean, and how does it work?

 The Initial Filing

 Note: I use the term “Proposed Plan” here.
 This is a term I use to aid understanding.
-I’m not actually aware that anyone else called the initial Plan a “Proposed Plan”, but it is a proposal, and the terms makes sense to me.
-As usual, the US Congress did not consult me when writing law, had they done so, I would have suggested calling the first plan filed a Proposed Plan.
+I’m not actually aware if anyone else calls the initial Plan a “Proposed Plan”, but it is a proposal, and the term makes sense to me.
+As usual, the US Congress did not consult me when writing the law, had they done so, I would have suggested calling the first plan filed a Proposed Plan.

 Objections to Plan Confirmation